 There is usually (but not always) space available in the overflow lot off Golf Club Road.
 See campus map .
 If you find it is necessary to park in the surrounding neighborhood streets, please be courteous of our neighbors.

 Term parking permits are available for purchase on InSite/WebAdvisor.
 Log into Insite and purchase term parking permits.

 Term permits are not available for purchase on campus.
 You will find the link on InSite/WebAdvisor's Academic Services menu.
 Go to InSite/WebAdvisor .
 We encourage all of our students to purchase term permits online to save time and money over purchasing daily permits, but when daily permits make more sense, we have:

-NEW fall 2016 - daily parking permit machines
+Daily parking permit machines

 Daily parking permits are still $3 and can be purchased at the new machines located in campus parking lots.
 See frequently asked questions about parking fees and parking permit purchasing process.
 For parking lot locations on the Pleasant Hill campus, please see the campus map .

 Parking at the San Ramon Campus is free.
 Contact all other off campus locations for their parking policies.
 Students may park in the lots designated as student lots.